-Give Some Thought to Plot.
+Give Some Thought to Plot

 Writing a novel can be a messy undertaking.
 The editing process will go easier if you devote time to plot in the beginning.
 For some writers, this means an outline; others work with index cards, putting a different scene on each one.
 Still, others only have a conflict and a general idea of where they plan to end up before diving in.
-If you've been writing for a while, you already know how your brain works and what kind of structure it needs to complete big projects.
+If you've been writing for a while, you already know how your brain works and what kind of structure you need to complete big projects.
 If you're just starting out, then this may be something you'll learn about your writing process as you revise your first novel.

-Get a First Draft Down.
+Get a First Draft Down

 Though it is a good idea to test your idea out on other writers, resist getting feedback on the writing itself at this stage.
 Focus on getting the complete story down on paper instead.
-If you have trouble with writer's block or tend to let, projects stall, NaNoWriMo might be helpful.
+If you have trouble with writer's block or tend to let, projects stall, a month-long challenge like NaNoWriMo might be helpful.
 Other writers maintain a regular schedule and spread the writing out over a longer period of time.
 Still, others enroll in novel classes, which provide weekly deadlines and community.

-Be Prepared to Revise.
+Be Prepared to Revise

 At a reading for his first book a few years ago, novelist Dominic Smith commented that the one thing he wasn't prepared for in writing a novel was the amount of work between first draft and published book.
 In one way, this is heartening.
 However inspired you might feel while writing it, the first draft will probably be bad.
 It will be clunky, disorganized, and confusing.
 Entire chapters will drag.
 The dialogue will be unconvincing and wooden.
 Rest assured that it's this way for everyone.
 And like writers everywhere, you just have to roll up your sleeves and get to work rewriting it.